2023 Visitorship for Traditional Scholars

 and where our Visitors live.

-The Oriental Studies Faculty of the University of Oxford is the academic sponsor (https://www.orinst.ox.ac.uk).
+The Faculty of Middle Eastern and Asian Studies in the University of Oxford is the academic sponsor (https://www.orinst.ox.ac.uk).
 Professor Ulrike Roesler heads the Tibetan and Himalayan Studies team there.

 Oxford terms are busy.
 This is particularly true at the beginning and end of the academic year.